 TMG, also known as betaine, functions as a methyl donor, meaning it helps supply methyl groups for essential processes in the body, like regulating DNA health and gene expression.
 TMG is naturally found in foods such as beets, spinach, and whole grains, and it's also available as a convenient supplement to support healthy methylation.

-Why Take NMN and TMG Together?
+Why you should Take NMN and TMG Together?

 Taking NMN and TMG together may provide complementary benefits for your body.
 NMN helps increase NAD+ levels, supporting many aspects of cellular health.
 However, NMN supplementation involves methylation, which consumes the body’s existing methyl groups.
 Over time, this could lead to depletion of methyl groups if they're not replenished.